Murmurations for elliptic curves ordered by height: Introduction

 An alternative, which should have similar behavior, and might be slightly better-motivated but harder to work with analytically, is to simply average $\epsilon(E)a_p(E)$ over all $p$ in the interval, as suggested in \cite{SutherlandTalk}, producing

-\item We sum over elliptic curves ordered by naive height instead of conductor.
+\item We sum over elliptic curves ordered by naive height instead of conductor (though see \S\ref{ss-conductor} for partial progress on the conductor ordering).
 Naive height is also a natural way to order elliptic curves, and carries the advantage that many statistical results are known for elliptic curves ordered by naive height (while essentially none are known for elliptic curves ordered by conductor, so prospects for proving even a partial result towards the murmuration density for elliptic curves ordered by conductor are grim).
-However, the second author \cite{SutherlandLetter} observed that no murmuration patterns appeared when averaging $\epsilon_p(E) a_p(E)$ for fixed $p$ over elliptic curves $E$ ordered by naive height.
+However, the second author \cite{SutherlandLetter} observed that no murmuration patterns appeared when averaging $\epsilon(E) a_p(E)$ for fixed $p$ over elliptic curves $E$ ordered by naive height.
 Local averaging, as in (ii) above, fixes this, and makes murmurations visible when curves are ordered by naive height.
 Replacing the conductor ordering in \eqref{conductor-locally-averaged} with the naive height ordering, we obtain \eqref{murmurations-average}.

 \end{enumerate}

 In a different direction, murmurations have been generalized from elliptic curves to many other families of $L$-functions, after the observation that murmurations are a general phenomenon that is not specific to elliptic curves \cite{HLOPS,SutherlandLetter}.